Unsaturated Hydraulic Conductivity Models Based on Truncated Lognormal Pore-size Distributions: Discussion

-One would expect a model with a larger number of adjustable parameters to fit observed data better than similar models with less parameters, but an improved fit is often at the expense of the physical significance of the parameters.
-The proposed four-parameter model does not make its gains in model-data fit at the expense of parameter realism.
-The parameters follow the philosophy \citet{kosugi1994} used in deriving his model: they are related to pore-size distribution statistics, rather than being fitting parameters.
-The development and use of the modified model of \citet{mualem1976} enables one to obtain approximate but closed-form expressions for unsaturated hydraulic conductivity for both the three- and four-parameter lognormal pore size distributions.
-The model derived here is a generalization of the the lognormal model of \citet{kosugi1996} for non-zero minimum pore radius and non-infinite maximum pore radius.
+One would expect a model with a larger number of adjustable parameters to fit observed data better than similar models with fewer parameters, but improved fit is often at the expense of parameter physical significance.
+The proposed four-parameter model is more physically plausible model than the simpler two- and three-parameter forms, which make the simplifying assumption of infinite minimum or maximum pore sizes.
+Models with too few parameters to adequately explain observed data (e.g., the three-parameter model in the case of the Beit Netofa Clay) are structurally deficient; other parameters may take on physically unrealistic values to compensate for the structural deficiency of the model.
+Likewise, a model with too many parameters will have high uncertainty associated with the unnecessary parameters.
+For any given soil, the simplest appropriate model should be used.
+All parameters follow the philosophy \cite{kosugi1994} used in deriving his physically based model: they are related to pore-size distribution statistics and limits, rather than being exponents or powers (i.e., fitting parameters).
+The modified model of \cite{mualem1976} enables approximate but closed-form expressions for unsaturated hydraulic conductivity for both the three- and four-parameter lognormal pore size distributions.
+The model derived here is a generalization of the lognormal model of \cite{kosugi1996} for non-zero minimum pore radius and non-infinite maximum pore radius.